Frequently Asked Questions

 • Q: Will incentives (like the $2,000 seasonal availability bonus) be applied per Unit or per Key?

-The Seasonal Availability Bonus is applied per Unit, not per key.
-Each unit is eligible for up to $2,000 per month during the peak months of January, February, March, June, July, and August, for a maximum of $12,000 annually, provided the unit is fully available for guest bookings and not occupied by the owner or their guests.
+Each unit is eligible to earn up to $2,000 per month during the peak months of January, February, March, June, July, and August.

 3) Rental Program & Participation